nodejs/TSC/Moderation-Policy.md

-Any Collaborator found to be violating the privacy of the nodejs/moderation repository by repeatedly sharing or discussing the details of nodejs/moderation issues in any public forum or social media service risks being permanently Removed from the Node.js GitHub organization.
+Any Collaborator found to be violating the privacy of the nodejs/moderation repository by repeatedly sharing or discussing the details of nodejs/moderation issues in any public forum or social media service risks being permanently removed from the Node.js GitHub organization.

 ## Moderation Team